jlreedNIC/ccx-lexer-project/README.md

    - Fix errors review the code ensuring that it is correctly documented is clean and understandable.
    - When you are satisfied submit the final program.

-There will be a canvas assignment for each step with instructions on what to submit.
+There will be a Canvas assignment for each step with instructions on what to submit.
 In particular it is necessary to distinguish what code in gitHub applies for each step.